-Permanent disability pension: An annual pension of 131 to 313 times the insured's average daily wage in the three months before the disability began is paid to persons with serious disabilities (Grades 1 to 7).
-The pension varies according to the assessed degree of disability.

-A lump sum of 56 to 503 times the average daily wage in the three months before the disability began is paid to persons with less serious disabilities (Grades 8 to 14).
-The pension varies according to the assessed degree of disability.
+An annual pension of 131 to 313 times the basic daily benefit before the disability began is paid to persons with more severe disabilities (Disability Class 1 to 7).
+A lump sum of 56 to 503 times the basic daily benefit before the disability began is paid to persons with less severe disabilities (Disability Class 8 to 14).